 - Airtime Fairness.
 Each client in a packed store gets a fair share of the airwaves, letting legacy clients coexist peacefully with the latest 802.11n devices.

 - Strong Security and Simple Management.
-Meru makes it easy to control the diverse devices that retailers need to support, with proactive management to prevent downtime and automated troubleshooting to correct problems.
+Fortinet makes it easy to control the diverse devices that retailers need to support, with proactive management to prevent downtime and automated troubleshooting to correct problems.

 Important features for retail: